Anglo-Ethiopian Agreement: Under the agreement

 The Ethiopians soon found the implementation of this agreement intolerable, although they found it a slight improvement over the prior relationship, in which Ethiopia was treated as an occupied enemy nation.
-Haile Selassie described one aspect of the prior relationship, "they took all the military equipment captured in our country...openly and boldly saying that it should not be left for the service of the Ethiopians."
+Haile Selassie described one aspect of the prior relationship, "they took all the military equipment captured in Our country... openly and boldly saying that it should not be left for the service of blacks."
 Another point of contention was British control of Ethiopia's banking and finance, which required all letters of credit to be opened in Aden and required all exports to be cleared through that port, yielding an official profit margin of 9-11%; in addition, all dollars earned by exports to the United States were required to be automatically converted to the pound sterling.
 The Emperor and his ministers soon began to direct their efforts to three specific points: a new treaty to replace this one; a new currency to replace the East African Shilling which had been imposed on Ethiopia as part of the agreement; and a source for military aid which would ensure Ethiopia would no longer depend on the British.

 A British-trained police force eventually replaced the former police who were in the service of local provincial governors.
 There were two revolts during this time: the Woyane rebellion in eastern Tigray Province, which was suppressed with the assistance of British air support; and the other in the Ogaden which was put down by two battalions of Ethiopian forces.

 British Ogaden

 The British Military Administration in Ogaden, or simply British Ogaden, was the period of British Military Administration from 1941 until 1955.
 The British came to control Ogaden, and later only Haud, in the aftermath of the East African Campaign in 1941.
 The British intention was to unite British Ogaden with their colony in Somaliland and the former Italian colony of Somaliland, creating a single polity.
-This policy was in particular voiced by British foreign minister Ernest Bevin.
+This policy was in particular voiced by British Foreign Secretary Ernest Bevin.
 However, during the British administration period Haile Selassie had made several territorial demands, and while his demands for the annexation of former Italian Somaliland might have been a bargaining tactic, he was serious about the return of Ethiopian territories in the Ogaden and the annexation of Eritrea.
 These requests were ignored by the British, who favoured a separate Eritrean entity, and a Greater Somalia.
 However, after continued Ethiopian deliberations and pressure from the United States, this policy was abandoned.

 The process of reversing the effects of World War II on Ethiopia did not completely end until 1955, when Ethiopia was restored to its internationally recognised borders of 1935, from before the Italian invasion.
 The British ceded Ogaden to Ethiopia in 1948, with the remaining British control over Haud being relinquished in 1955.
 After the decision to cede Ogaden to Ethiopia became public there were numerous calls, as well as violent insurgencies, intended to reverse this decision.
 The movement to gain self-determination from Addis Ababa has continued into the 21st century.